gunnarku/gunnarku.github.io/index.md

 ### Recent papers and talks

 - Gunnar Kudrjavets.
+2025. *[Patch Me If You Can—Securing the Linux Kernel](preprints/Patch_me_if_you_can_MSR_2025.pdf)*.
+In Proceedings of MSR '25: Proceedings of the 22nd International Conference on Mining Software Repositories (MSR 2025).
+[Industry Track](https://2025.msrconf.org/track/msr-2025-industry-track).
+April 28-29, 2025, Ottawa, Canada.
+- Gunnar Kudrjavets.
 2024. *[Debunking the Myths of Code Velocity: The Elusive Search for Speed](https://dl.acm.org/doi/10.1145/3672089.3672098)*.
 ACM SIGSOFT Software Engineering Notes, Volume 49, Issue 3.
 - Gunnar Kudrjavets, Aditya Kumar, Jeff Thomas, and Ayushi Rastogi.
 2024.  *[The Devil Is in the Command Line: Associating the Compiler Flags With the Binary and Build Metadata](https://arxiv.org/abs/2312.13463)*.
 In the 46th International Conference on Software Engineering (ICSE 2024).
 [SEIP Track](https://conf.researchr.org/track/icse-2024/icse-2024-software-engineering-in-practice).
 April 14-20, 2024, Lisbon, Portugal.
 - Gunnar Kudrjavets, Aditya Kumar, Jeff Thomas, and Ayushi Rastogi.
 2024.  *[What Do You Mean by Memory?
 When Engineers Are Lost in the Maze of Complexity](https://arxiv.org/abs/2312.13462)*.
 In the 46th International Conference on Software Engineering (ICSE 2024).
 [SEIP Track](https://conf.researchr.org/track/icse-2024/icse-2024-software-engineering-in-practice).
 April 14-20, 2024, Lisbon, Portugal.